Are you a blogger or influencer? Get started on the right foot tracking your blogging income and preparing for tax

 What do I file?

-Any expense that I have to my blog.
+Any expense that I have to my blog or social media.
 Example: I needed a new printer which I print out all kinds of stuff for my blog, which is a deduction.
 Just keep the receipt for your records.
 Keep all your receipts because you do have to prove you bought that item.
 If you buy anything online, don’t forget to print your receipt for that item.

 Deductions work against your Income you make on your blog and the smaller your income, the less Estimated Taxes and Self-Employment Taxes you have to pay each year.
 The IRS allows you to show more deductions than income for three years but then decides that you have a hobby rather than a business.